-The Kilkenny Ridge Traverse is a moderate 2-3 day, 27 mile scenic traverse of some of wildest and remote scenery in the White Mountains.
+The Kilkenny Ridge Traverse is a moderate 2-3 day, 27-mile scenic traverse of some of the wildest and most remote scenery in the White Mountains.
 It’s a particularly attractive route for backpackers interested in avoiding the crowds of day hikers who frequent the southern and central Whites.
-Bearded trees, their branches and trunks festooned with moss and fungus, line the ridgeline, battered by wind and storms.
+Bearded trees, their branches, and trunks festooned with moss and fungus line the ridgeline, battered by wind and storms.
 Open ledges and summits provide magnificent views of the entire ridge as it undulates north to south, past vast stands of forest shrouded in mist and cloud, with scant evidence of a human presence.

 Hikers climb two White Mountain 4000-footers, Mt Cabot and Mt Waumbek, in addition to several smaller peaks called The Bulge, The Horn, and Mt Starr King, at the south end of the route.
 Side trips to a narrow canyon named the Devil’s Hopyard, Roger’s Ledge, Unknown Pond, and the Mt Cabot Fire Warden’s Cabin add to the novelty of this less-visited region.

 A: Less than 15 miles in distance

 D: 25-30 miles or less

 E: more than 30 miles

 2: 4000 ft or less

 3: 5000 ft or less

 27 miles w/8000′ of cumulative elevation gain